fncbook/fnc/julia/chapter13.md

 end;
 ```

-Since this problem is parabolic, a stiff integrator is appropriate.
+Since this problem is parabolic, a stiff time integrator is appropriate.

 ```{code-cell}
 using OrdinaryDiffEq